 Luckily that single interview turned into an offer, but I was not prepared for what was going to take place next, psychologically.

-Before I continue with my experience, I want to make note here that I don’t think there is anything wrong with working in retail or fast food.
+Before I continue with my experience, I want to make a note here that I don’t think there is anything wrong with working in retail or fast food.
 I have friends and family members working and supporting their families that way and it’s not an easy job.
 The hours can suck and it can be exhausting.
-I am not judging or putting down anyone who has or currently is working in retail or fast food, no matter their circumstance or situation that led them there.
+I am not judging or putting down anyone who has or currently is working in retail or fast food, no matter the circumstance or situation that led them there.
 This is just my personal experience and I’m not proud of myself.

 I was fine all through the interview and hiring process.
 I was happy to be getting an opportunity, it had become clear how hard finding any kind of work was going to be.
 I was thankful I was going to have any sort of income.

-Everyone I spoke with and worked with through out the hiring process was amazing, things were going good and then I went to my orientation and I guess the situation hit me.
+Everyone I spoke with and worked with throughout the hiring process was amazing, things were going good and then I went to my orientation and I guess the situation hit me.